Instance-Warp: Saliency Guided Image Warping for Unsupervised Domain Adaptation: Related Work

-\textbf{Guided Image Warping.} Non-uniform Spatial Transformations~\cite{wolberg1990digital} have been used to correct image distortions arising from camera acquisition.
-Recently, spatial transformation methods~\cite{recasens2018learning, jaderberg2015spatial} for learned models have advocated introducing image distortions instead.
-Learning to Zoom~\cite{recasens2018learning} showed over-sampling task-specific salient regions is useful as visual recognition requires combining information from different spatial resolutions.
-Building on this paradigm, warping for other tasks like detection~\cite{thavamani2021fovea, thavamani2023learning} and segmentation~\cite{thavamani2023learning} were explored.
-Fovea~\cite{thavamani2021fovea}, and Two Plane Prior~\cite{ghosh2023learned} designed ``salient'' priors to guide warping, introducing static \& temporal, and geometric saliency guidance respectively.
+\textbf{Saliency Guided Image Warping.} Non-uniform Spatial Transformations were traditionally used to correct image distortions arising from camera acquisition~\cite{wolberg1990digital, beier1992feature}.
+Recently, spatial transformation methods~\cite{jaderberg2015spatial,recasens2018learning} for learned models introduce intentional image distortions to enhance performance.
+Learning to Zoom~\cite{recasens2018learning} that over-sampling task-specific salient regions is useful, as visual recognition requires combining information from different spatial resolutions.
+Building on this paradigm, warping for other tasks like detection~\cite{thavamani2021fovea, thavamani2023learning} and segmentation~\cite{thavamani2023learning} has been explored.
+For e.g., Fovea~\cite{thavamani2021fovea} and Two Plane Prior~\cite{ghosh2023learned} designed `salient' priors to guide warping, introducing static \& temporal, and geometric saliency guidance, respectively.

-Our approach stands outs in the following ways: \textit{(a)} Unlike previous image warping efforts focusing on supervised settings, our innovative training strategy and saliency guidance tailor image warping for unsupervised domain adaptation to directly address scale bias. \textit{(b)} Unlike former image warping methods that indiscriminately process objects and background elements, we introduces an analytical instance-level saliency guidance that targets regions containing objects.
+Our approach stands outs in the following ways: \textit{(a)} Unlike many UDA methods that indiscriminately process object and background, we introduce an instance-level saliency guidance that targets regions containing objects. \textit{(b)} Unlike previous image warping efforts focused on supervised settings, our novel training strategy and saliency guidance tailor image warping for unsupervised domain adaptation. \textit{(c)} Unlike prior UDA works using augmentations such as resizing~\cite{hoyer2022hrda}, which are memory-intensive, or supervised warping works~\cite{thavamani2021fovea,ghosh2023learned,thavamani2023learning} that perform test-time warping and increase inference latency, our in-place warping incurs minimal memory and latency overhead during training and no additional latency during testing.